 Worker safety is a topic that is a priority for all of us.
 We recently held a webinar on workplace violence prevention and safety that is available in our library.
 That training took a look at facility safety as a general overview and now the next step is worker safety is to take a deeper look at the facility where you are located.
-Here is the link for the first webinar in our series: https://totalmedicalcompliance.com/product/webinar-avoid-being-a-victim-of-crime/
+Part 1 on personal safety and Part 3 on de-escalation techniques are available for purchase along with bundle packages of part 1 & 2 together and part 1, 2, and 3 together.

 There is a crime-fighting tool that is called Crime Prevention Through Environmental Design or CPTED.
 The idea is we can put systems in place to greatly enhance workplace safety from crime and unruly behavior by taking a systematic approach to make your workplace feel and actually be safer.